XuqianRen/HMH_dataset/README.md

 The dataset contains the original real images and their corresponding alpha images, and it also contains the foreground and background images we extracted from the real images.

-The generating pipeline code can be found in generate.py, we also provide the color change transfer codes in color_transfer.py,  which purpose to change the background of the images.
+The dataset generating pipeline code can be found in generate.py.
+We also provide the color change transfer codes in color_transfer.py,  which purpose to change the background of the images.